ChrisWhealy/geo_server/README.md

 | `admin4Txt` | The name of the 4th level administrative region to which this town/city belongs |
 | `timeZone` | The name of the timezone in which this town/city is located |

 ##   Server Behaviour

 This server only returns GeoName records having feature classes set to `A` (Administrative centres) or `P` (Population Centres).
-Also, this server only feature class `P` records (I.E. towns or cities) having a population greater than 500.
+Also, this server only returns feature class `P` records (I.E. towns or cities) having a population greater than 500.

 ## Server Performance